smmckay/quex-mirror/doc/source/quex-syntax/top-level.rst

    specified.
 Optional base modes and additional options, or 'tags', can be specified after a colon.
 A base mode list consists of a list of one or more white space separated names.
 Optional tags are bracketed in ``<`` and ``>`` brackets.
 Mandatory is the section in curly brackets which follows.
 It defines pattern-action pairs and incidence handlers.
-Modes in itself are a subject that is described in its dedicated chapter :ref:`sec:modes`.
+Modes in itself are a subject described in a dedicated chapter :ref:`sec:modes`.

 .. data:: define

-   Definition of shorthands for patterns given as regular expressions [#f1] :reg:`sec:regular-expressions`.
    The ``define`` keyword is followed by a section in curly brackets.
-The content of this section defines pattern names, shorthands, for patterns.
+In there, shorthands for patterns are defined in terms of regular expressions [#f1] :reg:`sec:regular-expressions`.

    .. code-block:: cpp